motu-tool/mOTUs/README.md

         -d, --details  STR [STR ...]
             List of annotations to report.
 Choose any combination of [KEGG, PFAM, EGGNOG, TAXONOMY], for example, -d KEGG PFAM.

-        -db  PATH
-            Alternative path for the mOTUs database

 ```